kailash-manasarovar/statement/README.md

 The site comes up at http://127.0.0.1:8000/

-All questions to Katharine: info@forgivenet.co.uk
+All enquiries to Katharine: info@forgivenet.co.uk